getnamo/UDP-Unreal/README.md

 By default the udp actor component will auto open both send and receive sockets on begin play.
 If you're only interested in sending, untick should auto open receive; conversely untick auto open send if you're not interested in sending.

-Also if you want to connect/listen on your own time either or both and connect manually via e.g. key event
+Also if you want to connect/listen on your own time, untick either and connect manually via e.g. key event

 ![manual open receive](https://i.imgur.com/HkSvGCb.png)